nateberkopec/wikieduinfra/README.md

 3. Terragrunt (0.28.24) - https://terragrunt.gruntwork.io/
 4. Consul - https://www.consul.io/
 5. `ssh-keyscan` and `scp` and `htpasswd` (provided by apache2-utils on Debian)

+## Interacting with Terraform resources
+When Terraform spins up virtual machines, it installs your SSH keys.
+You can SSH directly into root@IP_ADDRESS for any of the virtual machines.
+The most important ones — nginx and Nomad — are shown in the outputs of `terragrunt run-all apply`.
+(This command is idempotent, so you can run it with no changes in the project to see the current IPs.)

 ### Using Waypoint Exec